MENU

 Important Note: All University gift aid is subject to the University Caps and Limits Policy, and the Office of Financial Aid reserves the right to reduce or limit scholarships under the caps and limits policy, and/or other guidelines as mandated.

-These awards are made without regard to financial need and are intended to recognize those students whose accomplishments show them capable of continued success at Carson-Newman University.
-Recipients are selected primarily on the basis of the strength of their applications for Admissions.
-The scholarship profiles described below are based on the college transfer GPA.
+The scholarship profiles described below are based solely on the college transfer GPA.
 Recipients will be granted the highest award for which they qualify and will receive official notification of their award shortly after acceptance to Carson-Newman.

-Merit-Based Scholarships will be automatically renewed for the recipient’s applicable sophomore, junior, or senior year(s) at the college, provided that grade point average and progress toward degree requirements are met.
+Merit-based scholarships will be automatically renewed for the recipient’s applicable sophomore, junior, and/or senior year(s) at the college, provided that grade point average and progress toward degree requirements are met.

-• Elite Scholarship: $10,000 per academic year – Recognizes students who have demonstrated outstanding academic achievement in college and wish to make Carson-Newman their University of choice.
-Students eligible for this scholarship must have a college GPA in the range of 3.0-3.79.
+Elite Scholarship: $10,000 per academic year – Students are eligible for this scholarship if they have a transfer GPA in the range of 2.75-3.74.

-For more details, please contact the Director of International Admissions.
+For more details, please contact the Undergraduate Admissions Office.

 (University grants and scholarships are generally tuition based.
-Therefore, receipt of external funds that are also tuition based will reduce institutional grant and scholarship eligibility.
-Awards and amounts are subject to change without notice.)
+Therefore, receipt of external funds that are also tuition based may reduce institutional grant and scholarship eligibility.
+Awards and amounts are subject to change without notice upon receipt of new information.)

 Carson-Newman has a gift aid cap policy where institutional aid is considered the last dollar applied to the bill, and we reserve the right to reduce, modify, or cancel awards when aid limits are exceeded, and/or we determine at any time that a student is no longer eligible for the assistance.
 No cash refunds will be generated from C-N funds as the last resource.